atomone-hub/genesis/README.md

 While AtomOne aims to steer Gaia toward safe decisions, it cannot by itself determine the decisions made by the Cosmos Hub.
-Yet, Cosmos *needs* minimal IBC/ICS hubs without any hanging issues, and as mentioned in the Declaration of Genesis, there is an issue.
-Ergo, AtomOne must not only guide Gaia, but it must also run the desired alternative minimal IBC/ICS hub in addition to Gaia.
+Yet, Cosmos *needs* minimal IBC/ICS hubs without any confusion about what it is, and as mentioned in the Declaration of Genesis Gaia does not embody this (yet).
+Ergo, AtomOne must not only guide Gaia, but it must also run the desired alternative minimal IBC/ICS hub as an alternative in addition to Gaia.

 AtomOne re-commits to the original vision and primary mission of Gaia to serve as a minimal IBC/ICS hub secured by a staking token that targets 2/3 of the stake to be bonded.
-We believe that minimizing the risk profile is necessary as an existential issue for the hub, and an issue of financial security of the highest order for not just the hub but its hosted shards and IBC connected network (in other words, everyone).
+We believe that minimizing the risk profile is necessary as an existential issue for the hub, and an issue of financial security of the highest order for not just the hub but its hosted shards and IBC connected network allowing AtomOne to occuply a real and an important niche.
 When there is a double-spend attack on the hub, the staking tokens of those responsible for the attack should be used to compensate the victims as much as reasonable, and the non-zero remainder of the penalty burned.
 A staking token of an exchange zone for example must consequently have additional risks related to its business, and so $ATOM1 occupies a niche of minimal risk profile in comparison.

 IBC/ICS hubs should in general remain conservative in its function and offer utility through dependability and scaling.
-Any experiments that change the nature of the hub belong in new forks or splits, and an ideal hub enables them despite and because of differences.
-In the Cosmos there is no need for contention as on Earth because there is no limitation of finite land.
-We can always create new forks/splits/groups that are better aligned with what we need.
+Any experiments that change the nature of the hub belong in new forks or splits, and an ideal hub enables them despite of and in order to celebrate these differences.
+In the Cosmos there is no need for contention as with land-locked states because there is no limitation of finite land.
+We can create new forks/splits/groups that are better aligned with what we need if there is enough need or support for it.

 The powers not delegated to the AtomOne hub by the Constitution, nor prohibited by it to the consumer chains, are reserved to the consumer chains respectively,